M1S2/UI_Lib/README.md

 To initialize the UI_Lib:
 - Create an Adafruit display object depending on the used display.
 - Init the display object accordingly.
-- Create an `UI_Manager` object from the UI_Lib.
-- Call the `UI_Manager::Init` function of the UI_Manager with the created Adafruit_GFX object.
+- Call the `UiManager.Init` function of the `UI_Manager` (use the `UiManager` instance delivered with the library) with the created Adafruit_GFX object.
+- Configure the colors you want to use with the `UiManager.SetColors` method.
+It is also possible to set the colors individually with the `UiManager.ColorBackground`, `UiManager.ColorForeground` and `UiManager.ColorForegroundEditMode` properties.
+- Configure the font you want to use with the `UiManager.SetFont` method.

 At this point, nothing is displayed yet.
 There is no visual tree assigned (and created) that can be shown, so create one:
 - Create objects of all UI elements that you want to use to build the user interface.
 - Link all objects to their parent objects (e.g. add a numeric control to the item collection of a page, add the page to a tab control, ...) by using the appropriate functions of the parent controls.
-- Connect the root of the visual tree to the `UI_Manager` by using the `UI_Manager::ChangeVisualTreeRoot` method.
+- Connect the root of the visual tree to the `UI_Manager` by using the `UiManager.ChangeVisualTreeRoot` method.
-- Call the `UI_Manager::Draw` method with the previously created display object.
+- Call the `UiManager.Draw` method with the previously created display object.
 You can also draw to a canvas here.

 Now the user interface is shown but no user inputs are processed.
-You have to feed the `UI_Manager::KeyInput` function of the `UI_Manager` whenever a key was pressed.
+You have to feed the `UiManager.KeyInput` function whenever a key was pressed.
 Rotary encoder inputs should also be encoded as key presses (KEYUP, KEYDOWN, KEYOK).

 ## Available components
 This section lists all available UI elements (containers, controls, indicators).
 Base classes are not listed here.